pothiers/vagrant-natica/modules/concat/README.md

   }
 }

-# used by other modules to register themselves in the motd
+# let other modules register themselves in the motd
 define motd::register($content="", $order='10') {
   if $content == "" {
     $body = $name